lpdancona/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.Jungle is a website that offers a wide variety of plants for sale.
+With its user-friendly interface and seamless navigation, Jungle makes it easy for plant lovers to browse and purchase their favorite plants online.

 ## Setup